Professor, Middle Eastern Languages and Cultures

 Cybersecurity law and policy; cyberspace and international law; international law and global health security; the rule of law in counterinsurgency and stability operations; biosecurity threats; arms control and non-proliferation concerning weapons of mass destruction; international legal implications of “non-lethal” weapons.

-Assistant Professor, School of Public and Environmental Affairs
+Associate Professor, O'Neill School of Public and Environmental Affairs

 Organizational theory & behavior; management; leadership; social entrepreneurship; diversity; network analysis.